RamblingCookieMonster/PSRabbitMq/README.md

 ### Notes

 I don't know what messaging is and I'm terrible with code.
 Apologies for ugly, inefficient, or broken stuff : )

+TODO:

+ * Add basic Pester tests and AppVeyor scaffolding
+ * Break down functions a bit more.
+For example, offer functions to handle acknowledgements.
+I might retrieve a message requireing acknowledgement, and only send the ack down the line if my code meets certain criteria.

 References: